Demographics of Japan: Marriages and divorce

+The percentage of births to unmarried women in selected countries, 1980 and 2007.
+As can be seen in the figure, Japan has not followed the trend of other industrialized countries of children born outside of marriage to the same degree.

 Many Japanese lead a sexless marriage.
 Japan has the lowest level of couples having sex at 45 times per year, well below the global average of 103 times.
 With reasons of "tired" and "bored with intercourse" usually given as an answer.
 Despite this, Japan ranks as number two globally on the amount spent on pornography, after South Korea.